SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 1. You should see the listener up and running, with a green circle next to it.
    ![image026](img/image026.png)

-Positive
+> aside positive
-: You’ll test this flow in the next section once you have a publisher process up and running.
+> You’ll test this flow in the next section once you have a publisher process up and running.
 So what did you just do?
 You just created the Boomi flow and the Solace objects needed for the solution.
 Once we have a publisher (which you’ll do in the next step), you’ll be able route a message through Boomi using Solace.

 ![image027](img/image027.png)

 ###And Now-One Quick Fix
-Negative
+> aside negative
-: In the current version of the Solace connector, if an error occurs while a Boomi process is processing an event, it could lead to a "poison message" scenario, where the event is processed over and over again.
+> In the current version of the Solace connector, if an error occurs while a Boomi process is processing an event, it could lead to a "poison message" scenario, where the event is processed over and over again.
 To avoid this, use this manual workaround for the time being, until Solace releases a new version (it's coming).

 1. Go back to the Solace UI, click on Messaging Services in the upper left, then select the messaging service that you created.
 1. Click on Manage